Kevin Williams: Dance The Night Away To The Rhythm Resurgence

 The surprise test at R1USA has recently been followed up by another held at Dave & Busters, mirroring the corporation’s previous US trials of its PINK Plus version during the 2010s.
 This earlier testing, like Taiko’s aforementioned attempt in the 2000s, unfortunately did not lead to wider release either.
 It was reported that the evaluation of this new machine was again being made for possible consideration of its own Western rollout, even if most likely following in the footsteps of other games as a R1USA limited exclusive.

 Unusually, the machines on test were linked to SEGA JP’s ALL.Net online network system and AimePay payment platform, used by other games such as the older Hatsune Miku Project DIVA – already a R1USA limited exclusive.
 This has seen some of their features go offline during the servers’ evening downtime in Japan.
 MAIMAI has additionally been reported in recent Stinger coverage via its appearance on the WAHLAP booth at this year’s Asian Amusement & Attraction (AAA) Expo, as they announced the rollout of its latest separate version in China.
-This notably does not use ALL.Net, instead, a QR code-based online function (WAHLAP’s version of Taiko launched last year follows the same route).
+This notably does not use ALL.Net, instead, a QR code-based online function (WAHLAP’s version of Taiko launched last year following the same route).

 The Chinese market has continued their own love affair with music games and other aspects of Japanese popular culture, as reported in both the Stinger Report and Arcade Heroes coverage of the AAA Expo back in May.
 Along with WAHLAP’s representation of MAIMAI DX in China, other developers such as ARCCER Amusement presented their music game releases.
 The Dance Cube series, active since the 2010s (a time where MAIMAI was not always officially available in China, due to SEGA JP distribution changes) borrows heavily on the circular touchscreen rhythm music game aesthetic of the original.
 It is expected that other ‘grey imports’ of these Chinese music games will eventually make more Western landfall.